 Although cocaine can directly damage the eye, eye problems will usually get worse the longer or more frequently someone uses cocaine.
 This means that if someone stops using cocaine and talks to an eye doctor, they can prevent further eye damage.
 Many people who use cocaine have a substance use disorder, making it hard to control when or how often they use cocaine.
 Unfortunately, only 19% of people who struggle with cocaine misuse end up getting treatment.
 People who seek professional help have much higher chances of successfully recovering from cocaine addiction.

-If you are worried about the negative side effects of cocaine use and are ready to overcome your addiction, The Recovery Village Palm Beach is here to help.
+If you are worried about the negative side effects of cocaine use and are ready to overcome your addiction, The Recovery Village Palm Beach at Baptist Health is here to help.
 Contact us today to learn about treatment options that can work well for your situation.

 French, Dustin D.; Margo, Curtis E.; Harman, Lynn E. “Substance Use Disorder and the Risk of Open-angle Glaucoma.”
 Journal of Glaucoma, September 2011.
 Accessed October 6, 2019.